As a reminder, you are reading this article as a part of the 4I’s series:

-IA is already involved with you in many different since it is a very basic component of any UX Design.
+IA is already involved with you in many different since it is a fundamental component of any UX Design.
 Defining the design goals will help you to build a much better Information architecture.

-Now you have the ideas, you must filter and prepare it for the next step where you validate the selected ideas with your client or stakeholders. before that, you and your team should validate those ideas internally. based on your experiences and expertise. here you aim to validate that those ideas are a reflection of the research findings. there is a real need behind them and you aim to clarify its purpose.
+Now you have the ideas.
+You must filter and prepare it for the next step where you validate the selected ideas with your client or stakeholders.
+Before that, you and your team should verify those ideas internally.
+Based on your experiences and expertise.
+Here you aim to validate that those ideas are a reflection of the research findings.
+There is a real need behind them, and you strive to clarify its purpose.

 Now, to measure and validate the experience internally, you need to be aware of the Design Principles as much as possible and you should keep in mind The user interaction criteria. and you should be aware of the basics of Conceptual Design.
 That will help you understand how to choose the right solution somehow, it will help you build a more solid experience. and here are some resources on those topics:

 - Towards a Theory of Conceptual Design for Software by Prof.Daniel Jackson.

 - User Interface Design Guidelines: 10 Rules of Thumb by J. Nielson.